fleetdm/fleet/handbook/company/README.md

 - Protect the production servers and employee laptops of Earth's largest companies.
 Work on a product used by lots of people who care about what you do.
 - Fleet is growing quickly, with significant revenue from Fortune 1000 customers.
 You will have lots of opportunities to make decisions, learn, and try new things.

-## Org chart
-To provide clarity about decision-making, responsibility, and resources, everyone at Fleet has a manager, and every manager has direct reports.
-Fleet's organizational chart is accessible company-wide as a sub-tab in ["🧑‍🚀 Fleeties" (private google doc)](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0).
-On the other sub-tabs, you can also check out a world map of where everyone is located, hiring stats, and fun facts about each team member.

-## Product groups
-Fleet organizes additional, cross-functional groups focused on particular business goals.
-These include the product quality lead, a designer, developers, a product manager, and an engineering manager.
-For more information, check out the ["Product groups"](./development-groups.md) page.

-## 🌈 Values
+## Values

 Fleet's values are a set of five ideals adopted by everyone on the team.
-They describe the culture we are working together to deliver, inside and outside the company:
+They describe the culture we are working together to deliver, inside and outside the company: 🔴 Empathy, 🟠 Ownership, 🟢 Results, 🔵 Objectivity, and 🟣 Openness.

-1. 🔴 Empathy
-2. 🟠 Ownership
-3. 🟢 Results
-4. 🔵 Objectivity
-5. 🟣 Openness
+Values play an important role in hiring, performance management, and compensation decisions.
 When a new team member joins Fleet, they adopt the values, from day one.
-This way, even as the company grows, everybody knows what to expect from the people with whom they work.
+This way, even as the company grows, everybody knows what to expect from the people they work with.
 Having a shared mindset keeps us quick and determined.

 ### 🔴 Empathy
 Empathy leads to better understanding, better communication, and better decisions.
 Try to understand what people may be going through, so you can help make it better.